enriquepablo/npl-web/bnf.rst

 .. productionlist::
     noun_def : `TERM` `ARE` `TERM`
     ARE : "are"
-    TERM : <a lower case letter followed by any number of lower case letters, underscores, and digits.
-2 underscores in a row are forbidden>
+    TERM : "[a-z][a-z_]*\d*"

 We define a new noun by relating it with another (already defined) noun through the reserved word ``are``.
 To get started, we use a primitive predefined noun, ``thing``.
 An example of a noun definition is ``person are thing.``.

+Nouns (and terms in general) must start with a lower case letter followed by any number of lower case letters or underscores, and may en in any number of digits.
+2 underscores in a row are forbidden.

 For more examples, you can look at
-`lines 1-5 in the test program <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L2>`_.
+`lines 20-24 in the test program <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L20>`_.

 Name definitions
 ~~~~~~~~~~~~~~~~